ovh/docs/pages/bare_metal_cloud/dedicated_servers/mail_sending_optimization/guide.en-gb.md

 ## Requirements

-- a configured email server
+- You must be an administrator of a configured email server.
+- You must be able to manage the DNS zone for the domain name(s) used for sending

 > [!warning]
 >